Germain-L/Germain-L/README.md

 I'm Germain, developer and student at EPSI Bordeaux

-You can find all the code written for my cours [here](https://github.com/germain-l/epsi)
+You can find all the code written for my course [here](https://github.com/germain-l/epsi)

 ## Favourite projects